henkel/jenkins-slave-osmosis/README.md

 ```

 # How to use this image with Jenkins
-Jenkins is able to automatically pull the image and launch the build slave using its Cloud feature.
+Jenkins is able to automatically pull the image and launch the build agent using its Cloud feature.

 Add a new Docker Template to Jenkins' Docker Cloud:

-1. Docker Image: henkel/jenkins-slave-osmosis:latest
+1. Docker Image: henkel/jenkins-agent-osmosis:latest
 2. Volumes: *your local path*:/opt/osmosis
 3. Labels: osmosis
 4. Usage: Only build jobs with label restrictions matching this node